West Texas A&M University: Campus

-Charles K. and Barbara Kerr Vaughan Pedestrian Mall was completed and dedicated at Homecoming 2007.
-The pedestrian mall is located directly north of Old Main where Wisdom Road and University Drive formerly intersected.
-These cross streets between Old Main, Killgore Research Center, and the Jack B. Kelly Student Center are gone.
-In their place is a newly landscaped green space with the new Hayward Spirit Tower and the marble statue "The Original Texans".

-The Sybil B. Harrington Fine Arts Complex opened in August 2006 as WTAMU's first new academic building in 30 years.
-The building features "smart classroom technology".
-Other special features include radio and television studios, a 304-seat Branding Iron Theatre, the Happy State Bank Studio black-box theatre, an acting studio, recital hall, music studios, and choir rehearsal rooms.
-The Sybil B. Harrington Fine Arts Complex is home to the Department of Music, the Department of Art, Theatre and Dance, and the Department of Communication.

-The Administration Building is now called Old Main.
-It went through a $5 million renovation beginning in February 1987.
-The Old Main building consist of four levels, and houses the administrative and enrollment management offices, as well as classrooms and laboratories.
-The Division of Education, the Department of History and Political Science, and the Division of Nursing are based in this building.

 The Classroom Center was built in 1968.
 The four-story building contains classrooms, computer and writing labs, and faculty offices.
 The College of Business and the Department of English and Modern Languages are located in the Classroom Center.
 The Classroom Center had its reopening on August 24, 2009, for the start of the fall semester.

 Mary Moody Northen Hall accommodates music studios, dance studios, a public art gallery, recital hall, art studios, computer labs, and classrooms.

 The Agriculture and Sciences Building was constructed in 1974.
 The three-story building houses the Division of Agriculture and the Department of Life, Earth, and Environmental Sciences.
 The building contains classrooms, laboratories, and faculty offices.
 The Agricultural Sciences Complex opened in the summer of 2018.
 Located in the northeast corner of campus, the facility is almost 160,000 square feet and includes classrooms, labs, offices, a meats lab, agriculture event center, and a pavilion for animal showing, handling, and evaluation.
 The Agriculture program was named the Paul Engler College of Agriculture and Natural Sciences in 2017, in honor of the largest gift in the university's history.

 The Engineering and Computer Sciences Building was renovated in 2011 and again in 2017.
 It is home to the College of Engineering.

 A veteran's war memorial is expected to be revealed on Memorial Day 2018.

 The Texas history museum, Panhandle-Plains Historical Museum, has been located on the campus of West Texas A&M University since the early 1930s.